Dave-07/Color-Generator/README.md

 50 available color codes.
-To renew, refresh a page!
+Refresh a page to renew!